Enumerating Finite Braid Group Orbits on $SL_2(\C)$-Character Varieties: Introduction

-MCG-finite representations correspond to algebraic solutions to nonlinear differential equatons, such as the Painlevé VI equation and more generally the Schlesinger equations \cite{cou17}.
-Regarded as a nonlinear analogue of the hypergeometric equation, the Painlevé VI (PVI) equation posed over 100 years ago, has inspired much work on the study of finite orbits.
-Algebraic solutions to the PVI equation correspond to irreducible MCG-finite representations when $n = 2$ and $T+1 = 4$ and motivates progress towards a nonlinear Schwartz list \cite{boalch2007towards}.
-Among the many advances made in this area, notable contributions on finite orbits come from Hitchin \cite{hitchinponcelet}, Dubrovin-Mazzocco \cite{dubromazz2000}, Boalch \cite{boalch2005klein}, Kitaev \cite{kitaev2006} and an eventual computer-aided classification by Lisovy-Tykhyy \cite{T-L}.
-The history and further details regarding the 45 equivalence classes of exceptional algebraic solutions of PVI can be found in \cite{P6survey}.
-Research on finite orbits of the character variety is still ongoing, see \cite{Gol2024}, \cite{calli2018}, and more recently \cite{bronsteinmaret}.
+MCG-finite representations correspond to algebraic solutions to nonlinear differential equations, such as the Painlev\'e VI equation and more generally the Schlesinger equations; see \cite{cou17}.
+Regarded as a nonlinear analogue of the hypergeometric equation, the Painlev\'e VI (PVI) equation, posed over 100 years ago, has inspired much work on the study of finite orbits.
+Algebraic solutions to the PVI equation correspond to irreducible MCG-finite representations when $n = 2$ and $T+1 = 4$ and motivate progress towards a nonlinear Schwartz list; see \cite{boalch2007towards}.
+Among the many advances made in this area, notable contributions on finite orbits come from Hitchin \cite{hitchinponcelet}, Dubrovin--Mazzocco \cite{dubromazz2000}, Boalch \cite{boalch2005klein}, Kitaev \cite{kitaev2006}, and an eventual computer-aided classification by Lisovyy--Tykhyy \cite{T-L}.
+The history and further details regarding the 45 equivalence classes of exceptional algebraic solutions of PVI can be found in \cite{P6survey}; see Slide~18 of \textit{op.~cit.}~and \cite[Section~11.7]{boalch2007towards} for a summary.
+Research on finite orbits of the character variety is still ongoing; see \cite{Gol2024,calli2018}, and more recently \cite{bronsteinmaret}.

-The work of Dubrovin-Mazzocco originally studied the PVI equation in connection with reflection groups \cite{dubromazz2000}.
-Expanding on this idea, solutions constructed from finite reflection groups through special cases of middle convolution, like the ``Okamoto transform," were explored by others in \cite{boalch2005klein}, \cite{okamototrans}, \cite{dettweilerpainleve}.
-More generally, a computer-aided classification was provided by Tykhyy in \cite{Tyk}, with explicit orbits listed when $T+1 = 4, 5$ and conjectural descriptions of the different possibilities for $T+1 \geq 6$.
+The work of Dubrovin--Mazzocco originally studied the PVI equation in connection with reflection groups; see \cite{dubromazz2000}.
+Expanding on this idea, solutions constructed from finite reflection groups through special cases of middle convolution, like the ``Okamoto transform'', were explored by others in \cite{boalch2005klein,okamototrans,dettweilerpainleve}.
+More generally, a computer-aided classification was provided by Tykhyy in \cite{Tyk}, with explicit orbits listed when $T+1 =4, 5$ and conjectural descriptions of the different possibilities provided for $T+1 \geq 6$.
 We found exact matches for orbits given in this list, except in two cases where the closest match differs in just one choice of parameter.
-As both these examples almost match with the same orbit they provided, we suspect this difference might be due to a typo.
-Details on these two tuples are provided in Section \ref{G_{25} 3-tups} and Section \ref{G_{26} 3-tups} and the differing coordinates are marked with an asterisk in the tables.
+As that parameter is considered up to sign, we believe our orbits still belong to those close-match orbits.
+Details on these two tuples are provided in Sections~\ref{G_{25} 3-tups} and~\ref{G_{26} 3-tups}, and the differing coordinates are marked with an asterisk in the tables.